Satisfactory Academic Progress (SAP) Requirements

-In accordance with Federal Title IV regulations, students may appeal their eligibility for Title IV funds by submitting a written appeal with supporting documentation to the College Committee on Financial Aid Standing (CCFAS).
+In accordance with Federal Title IV regulations, students may appeal their eligibility for Title IV funds by submitting a written appeal with supporting documentation to the College Committee on Financial Aid Standing.
 A student appeal must include:

 If you choose to remain enrolled without the receipt of Title IV Federal student assistance, you may request a review of your academic record at the end of that term to determine whether the appropriate standards for the degree program in which you are enrolled have been met.

-Bronx Community College, in accordance with New York State Education Department guidelines, permits students to request a waiver in the academic progress or program pursuit requirements for the continued eligibility for payment of New York State Tuition Assistance Program (TAP).
+Bronx Community College, in accordance with New York State Education Department guidelines, permits students to request a waiver in the academic progress or program pursuit requirements for the continued eligibility for payment of a New York State award.